kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro.md

 * OmniFocus Get Task Tags: get the list of tags names or tag IDs of the specified task.
 * OmniFocus Set Task Tags: set the list of tags of the specified task, by tag names or tag IDs.
 You can add, remove, replace or toggle the tags of the task.

+Because of an AppleScript limitation, tags with non ascii characters, for example Chinese characters or emojis, cannot be passed by name in Set Task Primary Tag and Set Task Tags.
+In that case, the best solution is to use the tag ID instead of the tag name to manipulate the tags.

 ### Projects

 * OmniFocus Get Task Project Code: returns the first word of the project name, assuming it is the project code.
 Using a unique identifier (a project code) as the first word of a project name allows to use it in other places, such as a folder name in the Finder.
 For example, for a project called "P00001 Project 1", P00001 will be returned as the project code.
 You can then use that code in conjunction with the "OmniFocus Open Project Folder" action to open a folder named "P00001" in the Finder.